holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/04_abstraction_magic/lesson_plan.md

 ## Essential Questions

+- What is the difference between magic and technology?
 - How do multiple layers of abstraction affect understandability?
 - What does too much abstraction do to a user?